Battle of Malplaquet: Prelude

 While conscious of the implications of defeat, Villars informed Louis XIV his army would dissolve if he did not fight.
-This decision gave him the advantage of choosing the battlefield, while his presence nearby prevented the allies from beginning the siege of Mons, since he could either launch a relief attack, or cut their supply lines to Brussels by crossing the Trouille River.
+This decision allowed him to choose the battlefield, while his presence near Mons prevented the Allies from opening the siege, since he could either launch a relief attack, or cut their supply lines to Brussels by crossing the Trouille River.

-On 9 September, Marlborough and Eugene struggled to assemble their widely dispersed forces amid heavy rain and confusion, only managing to form a battle line by the end of the day.
-Despite this Villars maintained his position, which has been criticised by some observers and historians, including the Charles Sevin de Quincy, who wrote that "if Marshal de Villars wanted to take advantage of the negligence of the enemy generals, he would obtain an assured victory without much difficulty."
+On 9 September, Marlborough and Eugene struggled to assemble their widely dispersed forces amid heavy rain, only managing to form a battle line by the end of the day.
+Villars maintained his position, a decision subsequently criticised by some observers and historians, including Charles Sevin de Quincy, who argued Villars missed an opportunity to take advantage of this confusion to win "an assured victory".

-The allies themselves delayed their attack pending the arrival of 21 battalions from Tournai under Henry Withers.
-This decision was also criticised at the time and later, one analyst arguing "the battle should have taken place on 10 September, or not at all".
-This gave Villars an extra day to construct defensive positions, including earthworks covering the open ground in the centre, and additional entrenchments extending into the woods on either side.
+The Allies further delayed their attack pending the arrival of 21 battalions from Tournai under Henry Withers.
+This was also criticised at the time and later, one analyst arguing "the battle should have taken place on 10 September, or not at all".
+Villars gained an extra day to construct defensive positions, including earthworks covering the open ground in the centre, and additional entrenchments extending into the woods on either side.

 Marlborough's plan was the same as that employed at Blenheim, Ramillies and Oudenarde.
 On each occasion, frontal assaults on the French flanks forced them to move troops from the centre, which was then broken by mass cavalry attacks.
 Although the leading units suffered many casualties, allied losses were substantially less than those they inflicted.
 At Malplaquet the French held strong defensive positions, were better led, and highly motivated.
 (Note: One suggestion is that this was partly due to the mixing of regular troops with militia units who had not been demoralised by past defeats.)